orblivion/ntfy/.sandstorm/README_FUTURE.md

 ## Hosting Icons

 There's an Icon field.
 It takes a URL.
 It would be nice if the image at the end of it were hostable as part of the app.

+## Multiple Phones

+* If I use it on two different phones with the same (ex.)
+Mastodon accounts attached, will I get duplicate notifications?
+Or will it be a different topic per phone?
+    * Because the service sees two different ntfy servers to update.
+Even though it's actually the same server.
+    * What about two phones with the same API key?